Elizabeth Spires

 Elizabeth Spires (born May 1952 Lancaster, Ohio) is an American poet and university professor.

 Early life and education

-Spires was raised in Circleville.
+Spires was raised in Circleville, Ohio.
 She graduated from Vassar College and Johns Hopkins University.

 Career

 Spires is a professor of English at Goucher College, where she holds a Chair for Distinguished Achievement.
-Her poems have appeared in The New Yorker, Poetry, American Poetry Review, The New Criterion, The Paris Review and many other literary magazines and anthologies.
+Her poems have appeared in The New Yorker, Poetry, American Poetry Review, The Paris Review and many other literary magazines and anthologies.

 Awards and honors

-She has been the recipient of the Amy Lowell Poetry Travelling Scholarship, a Whiting Award, a Guggenheim Fellowship, two fellowships from the National Endowment for the Arts, the Witter Bynner Prize from the American Academy of Arts and Letters, two Ohioana Book Awards, and the Maryland Author Award from the Maryland Library Association.
+She has been the recipient of the Amy Lowell Poetry Travelling Scholarship, a Whiting Award, a Guggenheim Fellowship, the Witter Bynner Prize from the American Academy of Arts and Letters, two Ohioana Book Awards, and the Maryland Author Award from the Maryland Library Association.